PhantomCybernetics/phntm_bridge_docs/index.rst

 - Works with rosbag and sims such as Gazebo or Webots
 - Fully open-source under the MIT license
 - Customizable by self-hosted plug-ins
+- No need for an X server running on the robot, nor any wired connections

 .. toctree::
    :maxdepth: 2